ArhanChaudhary/NAND/README.md

 ### Whoa, is *everything* made from NAND gates?

-Well..., I admit the description and title are a little misleading, but still in good faith.
-The compiler and virtual machine translator are written in Typescript, while the kernel and hardware are emulated in Rust.
-Just the logic simulator runs computations and memory accesses from NAND gates.
-Bootstrapping the full tech stack is a feat that isn't unheard of, but such a massive project by itself probably deserves its own separate project.
+Well, I admit the description and title are misleading, but still in good faith.
+The compiler and virtual machine translator were written in Typescript, and the emulated kernel and emulated hardware do not at all represent how real computers work.
+The actual NAND gate logic simulator, written in Rust, only occupies a small part of the overall codebase.
+Even then, it's still a laughably high-level abstraction.
+The Rust code is compiled to WebAssembly to run on a browser, basically stripping away the entire premise of running every computation off of NAND gates.

+NAND serves the role of an educational and theoretical project.
+In *theory*, the same CPU logic would work with real-world manifestations of the emulated hardware.
+And a few nand2tetris fanatics have actually done this!
+By a few, I mean quite a lot of people; here's one such hardware project: https://gitlab.com/x653/nand2tetris-fpga/

 ### Did you design NAND by yourself?